 Health Equity and Quality Improvement Initiative

-Australia is leading discussions on health finance reform with the Ministries of Health, Economy and Finance, including advocating for more efficient and effective use of the Cambodian Government’s own health budget.
+Australia is supporting discussions on health finance reform with the Ministries of Health, Economy and Finance, including advocating for more efficient and effective use of the Cambodian Government’s own health budget.

 Australia is collaborating with the World Bank and other development partners on the Health Equity and Quality Improvement Project (H-EQIP).
 H-EQIP is providing performance-based funding directly to health centres and hospitals to help them deliver tangible improvements in health services.
 Through H-EQIP, and in partnership with the German Development Agency (GIZ) and the Cambodian Ministry of Planning we are also identifying the poorest Cambodians (through the Identification of Poor Household Program) and reimbursing their essential health care costs.